NicoArturo/NicoArturo/README.md

 # 👋 Hello, I am Nicolas Jaramillo!

 Systems engineer with knowledge of software development, Python, JavaScript, and SQL.
 Passionate about technology and always eager to learn and grow in the field of software development.
-Seeking opportunities to enhance my skills and contribute to innovative projects. 🚀
+Seeking opportunities to enhance my skills and contribute to future projects. 🚀

 ## 🛠️ Technologies & Tools